-Interested parties are hereby notified that the Walla Walla District has received an application for a Department of the Army permit for certain work in Waters of the United States, including wetlands, as described below in the attached documents:
+Interested parties are hereby notified that the Walla Walla District has received an application for a Department of the Army permit for certain work in waters of the United States, including wetlands, as described below in the attached document:

 AGENT: Mr. James Fronk, James Fronk Consulting, LLC; P.O.
 Box 576 McCall, Idaho 83638

 U.S. ARMY CORPS OF ENGINEERS PROJECT MANAGER: Christen M. Griffith, 720 E. Park Center Blvd.
 Suite 245, Boise Idaho 83712.
 Telephone: (208) 433-4470.
 Email email@example.com

 PURPOSE: The purpose of the proposed project is to construct a mixed-use development consisting of single family residential and commercial lots within the City of Middleton.

 LOCATION: The proposed project would be located at 22457 Middleton Road within Section 1, Township 4 North, Range 3 West, near latitude 43.697º N and longitude –116.616º W, in Canyon County, in Middleton, Idaho.